luizof/Arraiadolowis3/README.md

   - Record results for each activity.
   - Configure attraction times and team names.
   - Reset all data when needed.
+  - Manage the attraction lineup through a simple editor.

 ## Usage